Unwind (novel): Synopsis

-Plot Summary
+Plot summary

 The story centers around three teenagers who have been scheduled to be unwound: Connor Lassiter, Risa Ward, and Levi "Lev" Jedediah Calder.

-Connor is a sixteen-year-old delinquent who discovers his parents signed an order to get him unwound.
-When his attempt at running away gets him cornered by a Juvey-cop, a law-enforcement officer who serves to round up teenagers signed to be unwound, he holds another teenager hostage, shoots the cop with his own tranquilizer gun, and causes a massive pile up.
-Connor's action gave him the name "Akron AWOL" and earns him the reputation of being the runaway who took down a police officer.
+Connor is a sixteen-year-old delinquent who discovers his parents signed an order for him to be unwound.
+When his attempt at running away gets him cornered by a Juvey Cop, a law-enforcement officer who serves to round up teenagers registered to be unwound, he holds another teenager hostage, shoots the cop with his own tranquilizer gun, and causes a massive pile up.
+Connor's actions gave him the name "Akron AWOL" and earns him the reputation of being the runaway who took down a police officer.
 At the same time, Risa, a fifteen-year-old orphan on her way to becoming unwound in order to cut her orphanage's costs, uses the jam to escape from the bus she was traveling on.
 Lev, a thirteen-year-old who was raised to believe it was his duty to be a "tithe" (chosen member to be unwound as an act of charity or service to a religion) for his family, is also on his way to be unwound and is the teenager who was held hostage.
 He is then abducted after being tranquilized.
 Connor and Risa escape the scene with Lev being forced to follow.

 Connor picks up a storked newborn girl after remembering a past experience his family had with storking.
 Risa grudgingly agrees to take the baby in with the group after they are caught holding her.
 The three enter a nearby high school to hide, and Lev attempts to escape by turning himself and the other two in to the school authorities.
 Feeling guilty about his actions, Lev decides to escape and pulls the fire alarm to help the other two escape as the police begin to arrive.
 Risa and Connor are found by a school teacher named Hannah, who helps them escape and tells them to find an antique store owner named Sonia.
 Sonia runs a safe house for runaway teenagers signed to be unwound.
 There, Connor and Risa meet Hayden Upchurch, a teen whose parents decided to have him unwound rather than choose who can have custody over him; Mai, a girl whose parents signed her due to the excess of girls in her family; Zachary, who is nicknamed "Mouth Breather" due to his asthma; and Roland Taggart, a bully with a tiger shark tattoo.
 Before the group is to be shuttled to the next safe house, Sonia has each teenager write a letter to someone they love.
 The letters would be sent a year after their eighteenth birthday if they were not picked up.
-Hannah decides to adopt the newborn girl, and the group was sent to a warehouse that serves as another safe house.
+Hannah decides to adopt the newborn girl, and the group is sent to a warehouse that serves as another safe house.